-Human Factors Engineering II: Work Organisation 2109036, WS 23/24, 2 SWS, Language: German, Open in study portal Lecture (V) Blended (On-Site/Online)
+Human Factors Engineering II: Work Organisation 2109036, WS 22/23, 2 SWS, Language: German, Open in study portal Lecture (V) Blended (On-Site/Online)

-The course "Human Factors Engineering I: Ergonomics" takes place in the first half of the semester on Wednesday and Thursday.
+The course "Human Factors Engineering I: Ergonomics" takes place in the first half of the semester, until 2022/12/22, on Wednesday and Thursday.

-In the second half of the semester the course "Human Factors Engineering II: Work Organisation" takes place on Wednesday and Thursday.
+In the second half of the semester, beginning with 2022/12/28, the course "Human Factors Engineering II: Work Organisation" takes place on Wednesday and Thursday.